 For more beautiful hair layers, work the best to add more volume.
 For thick hair, keep your hair at longer lengths.

 Type 4: Coils Hair

 Curly or Afro hair is unlike curly hair; you could notice very well because even when wet, it stays curled.
-Furthermore, curly hair is delicate and very dry, as hair strands are so tightly spun together, they do not allow the oil to penetrate, so weekly hydration should be scheduled.
+Furthermore, curly hair is delicate and very dry.
+Hair strands are tightly spun together that they do not allow the oil to penetrate.
+So do schedule weekly hydration.
 The three distinctive subcategories for kinky hair are:

 This hair has a soft texture with well-defined, tight kinks.
 The pattern for such hair could wrap around a chopstick in an S underlay.
 It is the most delicate hair kind, be very gentle with it, and moisturize it a lot.
 Hydrating creams, butter, and deep conditioning masks are great.

-Treat such fragile hair using shampoo for specifically curly hair and a rich moisturizing conditioner.
+Treat such fragile hair using shampoo ,created exclusive for curly hair.
+Follow with a rich moisturizing conditioner.
 The moisturizing mask is also effective after every wash.
-Hair oils and finishing creams help lock in moisture and defining your curls furthermore.
+Hair oils and finishing creams help lock in moisture.
+They also aid in defining your curls.

-After a good wash very, curly hair is excellent with air-drying, reducing chances of dryness and breakage.
-Secondly, use virgin hair oil or leave-in conditioner for additional moisture, pomades are also great.
+After a good wash very, curly hair is excellent with air-drying.
+This reduces chances of dryness and breakage.
+Second, use virgin hair oil or leave-in conditioner for extra moisture.
+Pomades are also great.